What Is a Violent Crime Under the Law?

 Defense Matters in a Violent Crime

 If you are being accused of a violent crime it is imperative that you seek legal counsel.
 One of our attorneys can provide defenses for your violent or non-violent case, and our tactics will vary depending on the circumstances.
-If you have been arrested or you are a suspect of a violent crime, speak with an attorney at the Law Office of Timothy Armstrong, P.A. today at 904-356-8618, or fill out an online contact form with your questions.
+If you have been arrested or you are a suspect of a violent crime, speak with an attorney at The Armstrong Law Group, P.A. today at 904-356-8618, or fill out an online contact form with your questions.